MehdiLouzar/IndustriaV4/README.md

 ```

 API routes are available under `/api` and provide zone and parcel data used by the React components.
+All `GET` endpoints under `/api` are publicly accessible, while modifying requests require a valid JWT issued by Keycloak.

 ## Docker